 Is anyone surprised that an Adobe program ended up on the list?
 The industry leader in imaging programs and applications, Adobe has a long history of helping photographers get rid of whatever they desire in their shots.

 What was once exclusive to the pay-only computer program has now been retrofitted for mobile devices at the steep price point of $0!
 Yes, Adobe Photoshop Express is free and comes with many of the beloved tools that imaging makers have valued over the years.
 Three of these are the Spot Heal, Patch, and Clone Stamp tools.

 Depending on the complexity of your edit, you can use one of the above tools to remove an unwanted object.
 All of the tools are quite customizable, allowing you to adjust not only the size of the brush but also the hardness or softness of the brush’s edges.

 Here is how it fared with our two images:

 For the puppies with the tennis ball, we used the Spot Heal tool and it worked quite well.
 You can tell that it took the photograph information surrounding the ball and tried to randomize the selection in order to more realistically remove the ball.

 For the leash, there were a few minor discrepancies, primarily in the tree shadow to the viewer’s left of the dog.
-However, this may have been due to the leash being removed in one long stroke rather than in small sections, which may be the better way of tackling that scenario.
-This being said, you can always use the Clone Stamp or another Spot Heal to fix up that tree shadow!
+However, this may have been due to the leash being removed in one long stroke rather than in small sections, which might have been the better way to tackle that scenario.
+This being said, you can always use the Clone Stamp or Spot Heal tool to fix up that tree shadow!

 Despite the leash not being a perfect removal, the slew of editing tools available in this application make it a worthwhile download.